wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

    Some have found a compromise in <strong>automation of environment setup</strong> so that developers can focus on coding yet be able to experiment more boldly in test environments that are quick and easy to obtain.

+   Console and log messages are helpful for debugging.
+   But to avoid outputting too many when a large amount of data in production, add logic to only output for debugging when a flag ("-v" for verbose) is added.

 ## 4. Temporary vs. long-running assets